alyssadong2006/Django-Blog-Project/README.md

 # Django-Blog-Project
-This is a Django Blog Project
+This is a Django Blog Project called messagelySite